kandros/egghead-instructor-101-guide/04-Screencasting-Technical-Guide/06-rest-api-for-lesson.md

 ## Host a REST API

-Ziet's [now](https://zeit.co/now) is a great way to host any application needing it.
+Zeit's [now](https://zeit.co/now) is a great way to host any application needing it.

 Use the app John set up: